Three Days at Highland Heather Lodges, Crieff

 (I mean, it WAS his birthday, sure, but we were only there for three days after all, and … yeah, we don’t do birthday weeks around here, sorry Terry.)

-Now, as you might have gathered from my Scottish travel archive, lodge stays have kind of become our thing this year: and there are two very good reasons for that.
+Now, as you might have gathered from my Scottish travel archive, lodges in Scotland have kind of become our thing this year: and there are two very good reasons for that.
 The first can be seen in the photos above: I mean, it’s straight-up gorgeous, right?
 The second reason, meanwhile, can be seen right here:

 You’re probably thinking I’m just giving him a hug here, and you are, of course, correct.
 I’m probably also just desperately trying to get him to stand still for a second, though, because the fact is, this is a boy who never stops moving if he can possibly help it.
 We’ve long since come to the conclusion that the best way to deal with all of that energy is to give him as much space as possible to run it off, and Highland Heather Lodges definitely had plenty of that.